 Susie is a dance artist and educator whose work focuses on engaging students and teachers to fulfill their dance and music related projects, in an innovative way.
 Susie's approaches and tools are diverse.
 Using all dance disciplines, Susie teaches both directed and creative movement, through exciting ensemble work and dance literacy.
 Susie has worked with over one million students in schools worldwide.
-Susie demystifies teaching movement in the school environment through her collaborative process.
+Susie demystifies teaching movement in the school environment through her collaborative process and creative perspective.
 Susie's projects are a special combination of her life work in choreography and her knowledge of movement patterns, and learning styles in children.
+Susie is thoughtful in her work and always honours the student and the learning process.
+Her attention and connection to cultural communities, includes Indigenous, South East Asian, Muslim and Sikh populations.
+She is in great demand as a motivational speaker, workshop presenter and instructor.
+She has taught in over 20 countries worldwide.
+She has been invited to attend four World Fairs and the United Nations Conference in China.
+Her motto is "Love is louder - one world, one tribe".
+This is an underlying thread in her work and in her life.
+She continues to train children, youth and educators around the world.
 Short and long residencies are available.